noczero/Neural-Network-SKC/README.md

 ---

 ## Chapter 6
-> Implement the problem on page 88, 100, and 103
+> Implement the problem on page 88, 100, and 103.

 ---

 ## Chapter 7
-> Implement the Autoassociative Memory on page 203
+> Implement the Autoassociative Memory on page 203 for simple digit recognition.

 ---

 ## Chapter 10
 > Noise Cancelation based on ADALINE Network.
-We used Psychophysics (4Mb) dataset on https://sccn.ucsd.edu/~arno/fam2data/publicly_available_EEG_data.html
+We used Psychophysics (4Mb) dataset on https://sccn.ucsd.edu/~arno/fam2data/publicly_available_EEG_data.html.

 ---